ISF 10 + 2

 In addition to the 10 ISF data elements, we must report the bill of lading number to tie the ISF to the manifest data and to the entry.
 If the bill of lading is split in transit, a new ISF will need to be filed for each new B/L and the original ISF will need to be amended.

 Who is responsible?

-The ISF Importer is responsible for the timely, accurate, and complete submission of the 10 data elements in the ISF.
+The ISF Importer (with the help of the shipper) is responsible for the timely, accurate, and complete submission of the 10 data elements in the ISF.
 The steamship line is responsible for the +2 container tracking reports.